Outcold Solutions - Monitoring Kubernetes, OpenShift and Docker in Splunk

 *.* :omfile:$log_rotation

-1. Just a default format for the syslog file output.
+1. This is just a default format for the syslog file output.

-2. Load journal logs and use the state file /rootfs/var/log/syslog.statefile in case of this container will restart.
+2. Load journal logs and use the state file /rootfs/var/log/syslog.statefile in case this container restarts.

 log rotation

 A good thing about rsyslog is that it will take care of when to call log rotation.
 We just need to configure logrotate.
-For that, I have created a bash script
+For that, I created a bash script:

 #!/bin/bash